IRVLab/adroc/README.md

-# auv_aoc
+# adroc
-ROS package for Autonomous Operator Configuration for AUVs.
+ROS package for Autonomous Diver-Relative Operator Configuration for AUVs.